 The consumer finance industry is highly fragmented and highly competitive.
-There are numerous financial service companies that provide consumer credit in the markets served by the Company, including banks, other consumer finance companies, and captive finance companies owned by automobile manufacturers and retailers.
+Due to various factors, including the existing low interest rate environment, the competitiveness of the industry continues to increase as new competitors continue to enter the market and certain existing competitors continue to expand their operations.
+There are numerous financial service companies that provide consumer credit in the markets served by the Company, including banks, credit unions, other consumer finance companies, and captive finance companies owned by automobile manufacturers and retailers.
 Many of these companies have significantly greater resources than the Company.
-The Company does not believe that increased competition for the purchase of Contracts will cause a material reduction in the interest rate payable by an individual purchaser of an automobile for the foreseeable future.
-However, increased competition for the purchase of Contracts will enable automobile dealers to shop for the best price, thereby giving rise to erosion in the dealer discount from the initial principal amounts at which the Company would be willing to purchase Contracts and higher advance rates.
-In addition, competition generally results in the purchase of lower credit quality Contracts, though these Contracts are still acceptable under the Company's underwriting guidelines.
+Increased competition for the purchase of Contracts has caused a reduction in the interest rates payable by many individual purchasers of automobiles, and the Company believes that continued increased competition could materially reduce such interest rates in the foreseeable future.
+In addition, increased competition for the purchase of Contracts has enabled automobile dealers to shop for the best price, thereby giving rise to an erosion in the dealer discounts from the initial principal amounts at which the Company is willing to purchase Contracts and higher advance rates.
+Further, increased competition has resulted in the purchase of lower credit quality Contracts, though these Contracts are still acceptable under the Company's underwriting guidelines.